nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Merging.md

 **Note:**
-- Squash merges help reduce commmit history 'noise' when multiple commits are made to complete a feature (e.g., bug fixes or code review feedback has resulted in multiple commits on a feature branch before merging into a trunk branch such as `master`).
+- Squash merges help reduce commmit history 'noise' when multiple commits are made to complete a feature (e.g., bug fixes or code review feedback has resulted in multiple commits on a feature branch before merging into a trunk branch such as `main`).
 - Squash merges may lose historical information about who made specific changes and when those changes were made on the feature branch.